mixxxdj/manual/source/chapters/controlling_mixxx.rst

 * **Mouse Wheel**: Just like Mouse Drag, you can change knob and fader values by placing the cursor over the control and moving the mouse wheel.

-.. hint::  If you hover with the mouse over a control (e.g the crossfader) in
+.. hint::  If you hover with the mouse over a control (e.g. the crossfader) in
            the Mixxx user interface, the tooltip lists the left- and right-click action respectively.